kaosar-alam/Bootstrap/README.md

  A conference of technology sharing will held on 15/08/2023.
-Therre are Three session will be hold.
+There are Three session will be hold.
 3 guest will conduct threee difeerent session. here i want to implement the book a seat button for registration by another html documents.
+Another nthings i want to implement is responsiveness and colour.
+More over, alert should be implemented after pressing submit button and footer should be improved.